 Mrs Lisa Hubbard is our Inclusion and Family Worker; she often provides emotional support for the children (regardless of if they have a special need or not).
 She has excellent links with outside agencies who can support children and their families.

-Our Nurture Group Intervention provides additional support for children with barriers to learning.
-Mrs Hubbard and Mrs Claire Grain (Inclusion Teaching Assistant) run the group and work closely with the SENDCos to provide:
+Our Nurture Group Intervention provides additional support for children with barriers to learning, where we aim to provide:

 The Nurture Group Intervention currently takes place three afternoons a week and can cater for 4-8 children.
 The Inclusion team work closely with the teachers to decide which children need to go in the Nurture Group; we assess the children before they go into the group and then review their progress once a term.